-The need to act fairly as between members of the company - The Company has a single member, which is Aberdeen
+The need to act fairly as between members of the company - The Company has a single member, which is Standard Life Savings Limited and is a wholly owned subsidiary of Aberdeen.

 Managing Risk for Better Outcomes

 The company has committed to put clients and customers first and safeguard the interests of our shareholders.